Singulink/Singulink.Collections/README.md

 **Singulink.Collections** provides generally useful collections that are missing from .NET.
 They are highly optimized for performance, well documented and follow the same design principles as built-in .NET collections so they should feel instantly familiar.

-The following collections are included in the `Singulink.Collections`:
+The following collections are included in **Singulink.Collections**:
 - `Map`: Collection of two types of values that map between each other in a bidirectional one-to-one relationship.
 - `HashSetDictionary`: Collection of keys mapped to a hash set of unique values per key.
 - `ListDictionary`: Collection of keys mapped to a list of values per key.